 The superior performance of uncompressed DGL-GAN verifies the effectiveness of DGL-GAN and provides new insights about vanilla GANs.
 To our best knowledge, DGL-GAN is the first distillation framework to work on uncompressed GANs.

 {\bf The effectiveness of ${\rm Adv}(G,\overline{D})$.} Compared with original vanilla GANs, the formulation of DGL-GAN only adds a regularization term, i.e., ${\rm Adv}(G,\overline{D})$.
-To verify the effectiveness of the term ${\rm Adv}(G,\overline{D})$, we train StyleGAN2 and BigGAN with same channel multipliers under original objective function \eqref{original function}, denoted as ``Baseline".
-For fair comparison, the baselines of StyleGAN2 are trained with similar kimg with DGL-GAN and the baselines of BigGAN are also trained until divergence.
-Further, the stage II of DGL-GAN directly exploits the checkpoint of the baseline, which means that the stage II of DGL-GAN on StyleGAN2 utilizes the checkpoint of $15000$ kimg of the baseline and the stage II of DGL-GAN on BigGAN utilizes the checkpoint of $100000$ iterations of the baseline.
+To verify the effectiveness of the term ${\rm Adv}(G,\overline{D})$, we train StyleGAN2 and BigGAN with same channel multipliers under original objective function \eqref{original function}, denoted as ``Baseline", presented in Tab. \ref{Tab: ablation_GDbar_stylegan2} and Tab. \ref{Tab: ablation_GDbar_BigGAN}.
+For fair comparison, the ``Baseline" of StyleGAN2 are trained with similar kimg to DGL-GAN and the ``Baseline" of BigGAN are also trained until divergence\footnote{For StyleGAN2, training iterations of ``Baseline" and DGL-GAN are identical.
+For BigGAN, training iterations of ``"Baseline" and DGL-GAN may be different, but both are trained until divergence.}.

-The results of baseline and DGL-GAN are shown in Tab. \ref{compress StyleGAN2 FFHQ}, Tab. \ref{compress StyleGAN2 church}, and Tab. \ref{Tab: compress BigGAN}, respectively.
-Regarding both StyleGAN2 and BigGAN, DGL-GAN consistently outperforms baseline on FID and PPL, demonstrating the promotion impact of ${\rm Adv}(G,\overline{D})$ on the student generator $G$ with reduced width and verifying our motivation that the teacher discriminator $\overline{D}$ contains some useful information that can boost the performance of $G$, shown in Fig. \ref{Fig: The gradients of D and Dbar}.
+The results of ``Baseline" and DGL-GAN are shown in Tab. \ref{Tab: ablation_GDbar_stylegan2}, and Tab. \ref{Tab: ablation_GDbar_BigGAN}.
+Regarding both StyleGAN2 and BigGAN, DGL-GAN consistently outperforms ``Baseline" on FID, demonstrating the promotion impact of ${\rm Adv}(G,\overline{D})$ on the student generator $G$ with reduced width and verifying our motivation that the teacher discriminator $\overline{D}$ contains some useful information that can boost the performance of $G$, shown in Fig. \ref{Fig: The gradients of D and Dbar}.

-{\bf ${\rm Adv}(G,D)$ is also indispensable.} To validate whether training compresses GANs under the single term ${\rm Adv}(G,\overline{D})$ is feasible, we experiment with come variants of DGL-GAN.
+{\bf ${\rm Adv}(G,D)$ is also indispensable.} To validate whether training compressed GANs under the single term ${\rm Adv}(G,\overline{D})$ is feasible, we experiment with some variants of DGL-GAN.
 We train the student generator $G$ with channel multiplier $1/2$ on StyleGAN2 on FFHQ, with frozen teacher discriminator $\overline{D}$ or updated teacher discriminator $\overline{D}$, abbreviated as ``Single fixed $\overline{D}$" and ``Single updated $\overline{D}$", respectively.
 With frozen $\overline{D}$, the objective function is

 With updated $\overline{D}$, the objective function is